Naturally Daily

 Peppermint oil has high menthol content.
 This component makes it an authoritative source of anti-inflammatory, analgesic, anti-stress, and antidepressant properties.

 Peppermint oil can relieve the puffy and swollen fingertips and toes.
-It can calm down the pain and manage the circulatory problems in the body.
+It can calm down the pain and manage circulatory problems in the body.

 The oil contains rosmarinic acid.
 It helps you treat the shortness of breath associated with scleroderma symptoms.